Page Reviewed / Updated - Mar. 2019

-The Alaska Alzheimer’s Disease and Related Dementias Mini-Grants (ADRD Mini Grants) Program offers financial benefits to cover services and items for people with Alzheimer’s disease or related dementia.
-The program is intended to improve the quality of life and to increase independent living through maintaining healthy and productive lifestyles for those suffering with Alzheimer's or related dementias.
+The Alaska Alzheimer’s Disease and Related Dementias Mini-Grants (ADRD Mini Grants) Program offers financial assistance for services and items for people with Alzheimer’s disease or related dementias.
+This program is intended to improve their quality of life and to increase independent living through maintaining healthy and productive lifestyles.

-ADRD Mini Grants are funded through the Alaska Mental Health Trust Authority and administered by Alzheimer’s Resource of Alaska.
+ADRD Mini Grants are funded through the Alaska Mental Health Trust Authority and administered by the Alzheimer’s Resource of Alaska.
 Grants are available for up to $2,500 per funding year.

 The ADRD Mini Grants Program is open to all Alaskan residents with a diagnosis of Alzheimer’s or dementia.
-This includes Frontotemporal Degeneration (FTD), also referred to as Pick’s Disease, Lewy Body and dementias resulting from Parkinson's, Cruetzfeldt-Jakob Disease (CJD), and Huntington's Disease.
+This includes Frontotemporal Degeneration (FTD), also referred to as Pick’s Disease, Lewy Body and dementias resulting from Parkinson's, Multi-Infarct Dementia, Cruetzfeldt-Jakob Disease (CJD), and Huntington's Disease.
 Documentation of the diagnosis is required for eligibility purposes.
-Make note, individuals who reside in a Medicaid funded, Alaska nursing home are not eligible for assistance via this program.
+Make note, individuals who reside in a Medicaid funded Alaska nursing home are not eligible for assistance via this program.

 To qualify, an applicant or the individual applying on their behalf must show how the proposed funding request will directly benefit the beneficiary’s quality of life.
 Additionally, they must demonstrate the items requested cannot be acquired through other funding sources such as the candidate's personal assets, insurance or other financial assistance programs.

 Finally, applicants must include written estimates from vendors for the services or items to be purchased with the grant.
 Free estimates are available at these links for walk-in tubs, stair-lifts, and personal emergency response services.

-The ADRD Mini Grants program offers qualified applicants up to $2,500 per year in funding to cover necessary services and items for people suffering with Alzheimer’s disease or related dementia.
+The ADRD Mini Grants program offers qualified applicants up to $2,500 per year in funding to cover necessary services and items for people suffering with Alzheimer’s disease or related dementias.
 Applicants are able to submit multiple requests per fiscal year, which goes from July 1st through June 30th, as long as the total amount requested does not exceed $2,500.
 Mini grants are awarded on a monthly basis.